Literature / The Spirit Thief

 - Knight Templar: The League of Storms are this towards demonseeds.
 They believe there is no possible help for seeds, so they must die.
-The Lord of Storms (the League's leader), is the personification of this, though his second, Alric, is more balanced.
+The Lord of Storms (the League's leader), is the personification of this, while his second-in-command, Alric, is more balanced.

 - Made of Iron: Tesset, who can even survive a building falling on him, Alric, because it's the nature of his League gift, Sted, for the same reason, and arguably the Lord of Storms, Nico and Josef (though Josef relies on the Heart of War for this).

 - Magma Man: Karon, being a lava spirit, manifests himself as this when outside of Eli's body.
 Inside, he appears as a burn scar covering his abdomen.

 - Magnetic Hero: Eli's way with the spirits.

 - Mass "Oh, Crap!": Everyone present when the Daughter of the Dead Mountain reemerges has a minor (or major, in some cases) nervous breakdown.

 - Master of Your Domain: Attaining total control over one's own spirit can allow them to shrug off, even heal, the most brutal attacks that should have killed them several times over.
 Tesset was able to peel off Nico's Horror Hunger-enraged demonseed with almost contemptuous ease, something Nico hadn't even thought was possible, let alone this easy.

 - Meaningful Name: Benehime is a compacted version of the Hebrew Benei Elohim meaning "children of God" see Have You Seen My God? above.

 - Mind Rape: The Master seems fond of employing this to force demonseeds to submit to his will.